-Event Description Department Contact Denim Day (International Day of Solidarity Against Sexual Assault) In observance of National Sexual Assault Awareness and Prevention Month, UTRGV invites students, staff, faculty, and all members of the UTRGV community and extended family to wear jeans.
-Let's Talk About Consent Panel discussion with representatives from University Police, Office of Institutional Equity, Office for Victim Advocacy & Violence Prevention and others on applicable policy standards under ADM 03-300, Sexual Harassment and Sexual Misconduct and societal messaging.
-Annual CAVE (Coalition Against Violence & Exploitation) Conference Office for Victim Advocacy & Violence Prevention Edinburg: 956-665-8287 Brownsville: 956-882-8282
+Event Description Department Contact Consent Fair Bringing awareness to the university community on what consent is and what it constitutes.
+Annual Purple Day The Hidalgo County District Attorney's Office in collaboration with all the organizations that are part of the Hidalgo County Family Violence Taskforce participated in the Annual "Purple Day".
+Prevention Edinburg: 956-665- 8287 Brownsville: 956-882-8282 Denim Day (International Day of Solidarity Against Sexual Assault) In observance of National Sexual Assault Awareness and Prevention Month, UTRGV invites students, staff, faculty, and all members of the UTRGV community and extended family to wear jeans.
+Prevention Edinburg: 956-665- 8287 Let's Talk About Consent Panel discussion with representatives from University Police, Office of Institutional Equity, Office for Advocacy & Violence Prevention and others on applicable policy standards under ADM 03-300, Sexual Harassment and Sexual Misconduct and societal messaging.
+Prevention Edinburg: 956-665- 8287 Brownsville: 956-882-8282 Annual CAVE (Coalition Against Violence & Exploitation) Conference conference dedicated to educating first Prevention Getting to Know the Helping Hands Virtual Fair Awareness campaign held virtually for students, staff, and faculty to offer an opportunity to meet people involved with the various resources, offices, and agencies available on campus and in the community.
+Prevention Edinburg: 956-665-8287 Live Virtual Reading & Talk with Cyrus Grace Dunham A live reading by Cyrus Dunham (they/them), critically acclaimed author of the trans memoir A Year Without a Name (Little, Brown, 2019).
+Prevention Edinburg: 956-665-8287